 On-board blocks: Part of flight software, generates a set of commands for given parameters.
 The expansion is performed on board based on parameters radiated.

 Sequence (Command) Model Adaptation: Description of the behaviour of individual commands which depend on command arguments as well as external conditions such as spacecraft state or interactions with other commands.
 Sequence model adaptations often perform sequence simulation, integration and validation tasks described below.
 Traditionally SEQGEN tool is used for many missions to create a sequence adaptation.
-More recently stubbed FSW is being adopted by missions to simulate sequences on the ground.
+More recently stubbed FSW is being adopted by missions to simulate sequences on the ground as in case of Mars 2020.

 Simulation (Command Level): Imitation of spacecraft behaviour based on assumed initial conditions, actual commands and their models.
 The output of simulation is often a step by step command walkthrough, possible validation outputs encoded in models and resource profiles along the way.